 Most campers talk about sleeping beneath the stars.
 Whether in a tent, hammock, bivvy or awning of a camper or motorhome we all just love to get away and sleep out.

 We often dream about sleeping beneath the stars but how many of us actually do it?
 Properly sleep out in the open beneath the stars?
-It is an amazing experience, whether you choose to spend the full night under the stars or stay up to the early hours to watch the spectacular night sky before retreating to your tent here are some tips to help you discover some Dark Sky Delights.
+It is an amazing experience, whether you choose to spend the full night under the stars or stay up to the early hours or get an early night and awake in the early hours to watch the spectacular night sky before retreating to your tent here are some tips to help you discover some Dark Sky Delights.

 How to Really Sleep Beneath the Stars